KVH API

 Step 4: Request Access Token(s)

-Now each designated user can apply their unique Client ID and Client Secret to request access tokens for their associated account or sub-account(s).
-Each account or sub-account requires a unique access token to authorize access to its terminals' data.
-To request an access token, enter the following sample curl command into a shell script program such as Bash, making sure to replace the Client ID and Client Secret with your credentials, and the scope with your account ID:
+Now each designated user can apply their unique Client ID and Client Secret to request access tokens for their associated account/sub-account(s) and terminals.
+Each account or terminal requires a unique access token to authorize access to its data.
+To request an access token, enter the following sample curl command into a shell script program such as Bash, making sure to replace the Client ID and Client Secret with your credentials, and the scope with your account ID or terminal (asset) ID:

 curl -sSL 'https://mapi.mykvh.com/oauth/token' \